There’s a part of your brain that shuts down as soon as someone starts to question a belief that you hold dear.

 It all depends on how you approach the argument and what you’re prepared to lose.

 Are you willing to be convinced?
 Are you willing to not be offended when your ideas are held up to the light and found to be faulty?
 Are you willing to bow to rationality as a third-party judge of worth?
-Are you willing to potentially have a complete parallax shift and realize that something you’ve based all of your decisions and morals on is wrong?
+Are you willing to potentially have a complete parallax shift and realize that something you’ve based all of your decisions and ideals on is incorrect?

 If so, argue.
 Argue all the time, because you’ll be better for it (but find other people who answer the same way to argue with).